In today’s post, I’d like to share some tips on how to conduct a successful Army change of command inventory.

-- You have 30 days to conduct the change of command inventory and if needed, can get one 15-day extension.
+- You have 30-days to conduct the change of command inventory and if needed, can get one 15-day extension.

 - Once all discrepancies are resolved sign the new hand receipt acknowledging responsibility for the property.

 That’s how things are supposed to work.
-As an M-Day, National Guard or Army Reserve Company Commander, you have the same amount of time to conduct your inventory as an Active Duty Company Commander has.
+As an M-Day, National Guard, or Army Reserve Company Commander, you have the same amount of time to conduct your inventory as your Active Duty Company Commander.

 You have job and family commitments outside of the military.
-You can’t afford to take 30 days off from your civilian job to conduct your change of command inventory.
+You can’t afford to take 30-days off from your civilian job to conduct your inventory.
+That’s okay.

 Your secret to success is to ensure the outgoing Company Commander, Platoon Leaders, and Supply Sergeant are prepared for the change of command inventory.

-If they conduct a pre-change of command inventory, they will have enough time to find missing items, update shortage annexes, and print the current Technical Manuals prior to you doing your inventory.
+If they conduct a pre-change of command inventory, they will have enough time to find any missing items, update shortage annexes, and print the current Technical Manuals prior to you doing your inventory.
 This will save you countless hours of time during the actual inventory.

 Here are a quick few final tips.

 Another great tip is to talk with former Company Commanders and ask them for any tips they can recommend.
 Since they have already been there and done that, they are a great source of information.

-Unfortunately, when these Company Commanders finished their command time and turned over the property to the incoming Company Commander, they had missing equipment and ended up paying hundreds or even thousands of dollars to the government.
+Unfortunately, when these Company Commanders finished their command time and turned over their property to the incoming Company Commander, they had missing equipment and ended up paying hundreds or even thousands of dollars to the government.

-Remember, if you start your command time with an accurate and updated property book, it’s much easier to manage your property throughout your time in command.
+Don’t make that mistake.
+If you start your command time with an accurate and updated property book, it’s much easier to manage your property throughout your time in command.
 On the other hand, if you start with discrepancies, it will cost you (money) when you conduct your outgoing change of command inventory.

+Be proactive.
 Be thorough when you conduct your change of command inventory and when you are in command; conduct all inventories according to schedule and to standard.

 On a side note, if you have any experience with change of command inventories, I would love to hear from you.
 Please tell me your success tips, or personal story, about what went right and what went wrong during your inventory.
 Just leave a comment below to share your thoughts.